englercj/omnislide/README.md

-jQuery-Slider
+OmniSlide
 =============
-Despite the (currently) borring name, jQuery-Slider is an amazing new slider being built to be a one-stop-shop for your slider needs.
-This slider is meant to replace your need for any other slider by combining all the best features found in all sliders out there; while also adding some new things like theming and custom transitions to the mix as well.
+OmniSlide is an amazing new slider being built to be a one-stop-shop for your slider needs.
+This slider is meant to replace your need for any other slider by combining all the best features found in all sliders out there.
+It also adds some new features like theming and custom transitions to the mix as well.

 Features
 --------

-Here are some of the features that jQuery-Slider supports:
+Here are some of the features that OmniSlide supports:

 * Image slideshows
 * HTML Content